MrJoy/gollum/README.md

       bob->alice: Test response
     }}

-You can replace the string "blue-modern" with any supported style.
+You can replace the string "omegapple" with any supported style.

 ## API DOCUMENTATION